drips-network/app/docs/DEVELOPMENT.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

-Please note that a number of environment variables are required to run the app (see "Environment" below).

 ## 🏗️ Building